-— disk is created immediately after the resource is created (it is assumed that the disk will be available for attachment to a virtual machine on any cluster node).
+, the disk is created immediately after the resource is created (it is assumed that the disk will be available for attachment to the virtual machine on any node in the cluster).

-— disk is created only after it is attached to a virtual machine and will be created on the node where the virtual machine is launched.
+, the disk is created only after it is attached to the virtual machine and will be created on the node where the virtual machine is scheduled to run.

 ReadWriteMany (RWX)

-When a disk is created, the controller automatically determines the most optimal parameters supported by the storage.
+When creating a disk, the controller will independently determine the most optimal parameters supported by the storage.

-To find the available storage options on the platform, run the following command:
+To find out the available storage options, run the following command:

 d8 k get storageclass